instantiator/presence/docs/guides/network-specifics.md

 All configuration to Presence is provided as key-value pairs, through environment variables, a `.env` formatted file, or in a JSON-formatted command-line parameter.

+For information about each network's limitations, see: [Network specific constraints](network-constraints.md)

 ## Accounts

 Presence supports multiple accounts.